 Hi visitor, a few words about this blog:

-What you will find on this blog is mainly decided upon by undersigned.
+What you will find here is mainly decided upon by undersigned.
 Yes, the choice of what is included is subjective.
 The title ‘urban anomalies‘ indicates that the content is referring to an urban ‘normality’.
 Obviously, what we consider to be normal in a city highly depends on the context in which we experience our surroundings.
 Are we working?
 On a tourist visit?
 Poor?
 Out of our daily habitat? ..

 In September 2003 I moved from Rotterdam in the Netherlands to Brussels, Belgium.
 I started to publish observations of my new hometown in this weblog.
 It struck me that there were so many differences in how the two cities functioned, what they looked like, how they smelled, felt and sounded.
 I realised that it would just be a matter of time before this heightening of the sense caused by my change of surroundings would start to errode.
 How could I hold on to that somewhat naive but fresh impression of a city that you only experience as an outsider ?